openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 It returns a certain amount to the proposer of a certain token address.
 It handles whether it's an ERC-20 or simply ETH.

-### function \_mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount)
+### function \_mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount, address payable proposer, address proposalToken, uint256 proposalAmount)

-This function mints the tokens to the new member and creates the new member data if needed within the DAO.
+This function mints the tokens to the new member and creates the member data if it doesn't already exist within the DAO.